 Of course this also serves the advertiser because you want to maximise your ROI from your campaign and that means getting it in front of the right people who are interested in your services.

-The more relevant your ad is, the better position it will be given in the news feed and a lower cost per impression will be charged.
+The more relevant, engaging and interesting your ad is, the better position it will be given in the news feed and a lower cost per impression will be charged.

 1. Audience targetting.